2 for Seder: 2019

 The Coolest (Coldest?)
 Seder

 “Passover at Everest Base Camp at 17,565 ft.
-Pasang Temba Sherpa, Ben Rookstool and Ann Cohen…picture taken.
-Chanting & after 4 questions.”
+Our 2 for Seder includes Pasang Temba Sherpa, Ben Rookstool and Ann Cohen.
+Here we are chanting after the 4 questions.”

 A Healing Pittsburgh Seder